Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

   <tr>
     <td class="tg-ko0z">2024/11</td>
-    <td class="tg-ko0z"> Our journal paper “A Near-Field Super-Resolution Network for Accelerating Antenna Characterization” has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.
+    <td class="tg-ko0z"> Yuchen's paper “A Near-Field Super-Resolution Network for Accelerating Antenna Characterization” has been accepted for publication in <i>IEEE Transactions on Antennas and Propagation</i>.
 Congratulations, Yuchen! </td>
   </tr>

   <tr>